• Skip to primary navigation

 The Marsala wine adds a slightly sweet taste to the savoury flavour of the mushrooms, creating a complex flavour that has to be experienced to be appreciated.

-Pour it over a steak, slather it on a couple of chicken drumsticks, or mix it into a dish of meatballs – it doesn’t seem to matter what you serve it with!
-But you are guaranteed a meal that will have everyone asking for seconds (or thirds in the case of my husband)!
+Pour it over a steak, slather it on a couple of chicken drumsticks, or serve it alongside these South African boerewors patties - it doesn't seem to matter what you serve it with!
+You are guaranteed a meal that will have everyone asking for seconds (or thirds in the case of my husband)!

 If you are looking for an easy meat-free Monday meal, simply stir the Marsala mushroom sauce into a bowl of cooked pasta and grate a little parmesan cheese on top for a meal that will have your taste buds singing.